Patient details help

 This field is only available for searches on London addresses (see location hints for definition of London in HHARP).
 It has been constructed as a search aid for this database and contains a standardised version of the London street names given in the hospital register.
 Street names in this field are given in full.
 A search for ‘Abbey’ finds all streets beginning with that word; ‘Abbey Road’ finds records with that street in the address, but ‘Abbey Rd’ will find no records, as all instances of Abbey Road have been standardised to the full name.

-Registration District (London only)
+Registration District (London and Glasgow only)